djanda1/Typing/README.md

 # Typing
-This repo will hold the html pages of a typing game.
+This repo will hold the html pages of a typing game for AME220 final project.